TestTestBaPy/BaPy_escaperoom/README.md

-# Basic Python Project: Escaperoom Adventure - Where is my Emma?
+# Escaperoom Adventure - Where is my Emma?
+Basic Python Project

 This project was created as part of the 'bapy' course at the University of Osnabrück.
 It represents a small looter in the first-person perspective.
 Have fun playing!
 Ideal for puzzlers.